There are more than 8.3 million motorcycles registered in the United States. New Jersey is home to 121,379 registered motorcycles.

-However, the marked increase of motorcycle riders also means increased concerns for safety.
-Without the protective outer shell of a motor vehicle, motorcycle riders are much more susceptible to serious injuries if involved in a crash.
-While some motor bikes have leg guards or other limited safety devices, there is nothing to hold the rider on the bike in the event of a crash, and there is nothing to separate the rider from impacting the road or other vehicles.
+Without the protective outer shell of a motor vehicle, motorcycle riders are much more susceptible to serious injuries when they are involved in a crash.
+While some motorcycles have leg guards or other limited safety devices, there is nothing to hold the rider on the bike in the event of a crash.
+Furthermore, when collisions occur, there is nothing to separate the rider from impacting the road or other vehicles.

-New Jersey law requires motorcycle riders to wear a Department of Transportation-approved helmet while riding, which can significantly decrease the risk of fatal injuries.
+New Jersey law requires motorcycle riders to wear a Department of Transportation-approved helmet while riding.
+Doing so can significantly decrease the risk of fatal injuries.
 A rider without a helmet is almost 50 percent more likely to suffer a fatal head injury compared to a rider with a helmet.
-More than 1,800 motorcyclists’ lives were saved by helmets in 2003, and an additional 823 could have been saved if the rider had been wearing a helmet, according to data from the National Highway Transportation Safety Administration.

 As a 33 year licensed motorcyclist in the state of NJ, I have seen a lot of friends/family go through the process of a personal injury suit, and many times the outcome is less than favorable.
 Let’s face it, there is a lot of bias against bikers out there… So when it was my turn to experience the process first hand, I didn’t hold a lot of hope that I would recover any of what I lost.